• Email

 Music:

-I’ll make an Easter playlist to have playing in the background on my Spotify.
-Here are some links to get you started and I’ll add personal favorites in too.
+I’ll make an Easter playlist to play in the background on my Spotify.
+Here are some links to get you started, and I’ll add personal favorites, too.

 Song Recommendations for Easter